MilesBHuff/Pokedex/README.md

 I used [TypeScript](https://www.typescriptlang.org), both because it's required by the prompt *and* because I've grown to be a big fan of it.
 Its typing system is incredibly flexible and detailled, and I don't think I'd want to go back to raw JavaScript anymore.

 I used [Sass](https://sass-lang.com) because it's pretty great, because I'm more-used to it than I am [Less](https://lesscss.org) anymore, and because writing raw CSS is not [DRY](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself)-enough for my liking.
-I used SCSS specifically, in order to avoid the confusion that can come when those unaccustomed to normal Sass try to work with it;  and also because the prompt mentioned SCSS by name.
-I feel normal Sass is more-suited for use alongside [CoffeeScript](https://coffeescript.org), while SCSS is a better match for TypeScript.
+I used SCSS specifically, both because the prompt mentioned SCSS by name, because I find it helps to avoid the confusion that can come when those unaccustomed to normal Sass try to work with it.
+I feel like normal Sass is more-suited for use alongside [CoffeeScript](https://coffeescript.org), while SCSS is a better match for TypeScript.

 I used [React](https://react.dev), of course -- just as stipulated in the prompt.